-EU seeks unified action against virus as case count mounts
+EU urges border health checks as virus case count mounts

-BRUSSELS (AP) — European Union interior ministers on Friday were trying to coordinate their response to the novel coronavirus as cases spread throughout the 27-nation bloc and countries took individual measures to slow the disease down.
+BRUSSELS (AP) — The European Union urged member countries Friday to put health screening procedures in place at their borders to slow the spread of the novel coronavirus but said they must coordinate so people can still quickly get the medical care they need.

+The virus is now present in all 27 EU countries.
+More than 22,000 cases of COVID-19 have been confirmed across Europe, and more than 1,000 people so far have died on the continent.

-With Italy at the epicenter of Europe’s outbreak, some of its neighbors, like Austria and Slovenia, have begun taking steps to restrict traffic at their borders, raising questions about the movement of food and medical equipment.
+With Italy at the epicenter of Europe’s outbreak, neighboring Austria and Slovenia moved to restrict traffic at their borders, raising questions about the movement of food and medical equipment.
 But other nations, like the Czech Republic and Poland, are taking action too.

+“What we can do, and what we should do, is to carry out health screening measures,” European Commission President Ursula von der Leyen said.

+Preliminary checks for signs of infection could be done at borders between the 26 nations that make up the passport-free Schengen Area, but also at the EU’s external borders and within individual countries, von der Leyen said.

+“Any measure that is taken must be proportionate” and coordinated with Brussels, she said.
+“Member states, especially neighboring ones, need to work very closely together.
+In this way, and it’s the only way, we can make sure that our citizens receive the health care that they need immediately wherever they are.”

+Health screening recommendations were being put to the interior ministers of EU member nations Friday as they try to build a unified response to the virus.
+The bloc’s institutions have a very limited role to play in combating the COVID-19 pandemic and individual countries are responsible for their own health and public safety policies.

-“The problem is on different levels in different countries,” Swedish Interior Minister Mikael Damberg told reporters in Brussels, but he said “we hope that all countries that take new measures also inform other European countries.”
+“The problem is on different levels in different countries,” Swedish Interior Minister Mikael Damberg told reporters, but he said “we hope that all countries that take new measures also inform other European countries.”

 “The transportation system must work when it comes to food and to health care materials and these kinds of things that are important to all European countries so that we don’t make problems for each other handling the crisis,” Damberg said.